teamact21-source/hierarchical-ai-safety-architecture/.github/ISSUE_TEMPLATE/critique.md

 ⚠️ For critique, please use **Discussions → Critique** first:
 - [Go to Discussions][discussions]

+**Use an Issue only if you’re proposing a concrete change request (text/diagram change) that can be tracked as a revision item.**

 If you still need an Issue (actionable task), fill in below.

 ## What part are you critiquing?